 The information in this post is based on Ubuntu Server 14.04 x64.
 It may or may not be valid for other versions.

-My installation of Ubuntu Server 14.04 already had ufw installed, but if yours doesn’t, simply install it from the repositories:
+My installation of Ubuntu Server 14.04 already had ufw installed, but if your doesn’t, simply install it from the repositories:

 sudo apt-get install ufw

 UFW is actually just a tool that simplifies the iptables configuration – behind the scenes, it is still iptables and the Linux kernel firewall that does the filtering, so ufw is neither less nor more secure than these.
-However, because ufw makes it a lot easier to configure a firewall correctly, it is possibly more secure for inexperienced admins.
+However, because ufw makes it a lot easier to configure a firewall correctly, it may reduce the risk of human error and is therefore possibly more secure for inexperienced admins.